tade-art/Java-Air-Hockey-Game/README.md

 This GUI application allows a user to play an Air Hockey Table game against a friend.

 This applicaiton used Java as the main coding language, and used the following libraries (and more) to help:

-*javax.swing
-*java.awt
-*java.util
++ javax.swing
++ java.awt
++ java.util
++ java.sound.sampled

 Java was used for this assignement since it allows Object Orientation Programming, making it easier to create a working game through multiple files.
 Additionally, it's easy to add more features into the game since all files are separated.

 # Controls

-*Player 1 (Left Mallet) has access to movement through keys : W A S D *Player 2 (Right Mallet) has access to movement through keys : I J K L
++ Player 1 (Left Mallet) has access to movement through keys : W A S D
++ Player 2 (Right Mallet) has access to movement through keys : I J K L
++ Game can be restarted by pressing R once game has finished

 # Files contained